-The surplus attributable to the insurance pool for the Flexible Rollover Product was initially recognised in March 2014 as an Insurance Reserve and operates on a self insurance basis.
+The surplus attributable to the insurance pool for the Flexible Rollover Product was initially recognised in March 2014 as an Insurance Reserve and operates on a self-insurance basis.
 This reserve is credited with insurance deductions from member accounts and debited with the value of benefits paid to members.
-Insurance is not offered through Income Stream.
+Insurance is not available to Income Stream investors.